ucb-bar/chipyard/docs/Advanced-Usage/Heterogeneous-SoCs.rst

       new freechips.rocketchip.subsystem.WithNBigCores(1) ++
       new freechips.rocketchip.system.BaseConfig)

-In this example, Hwachas are added to both BOOM's and to the Rocket tile.
+In this example, Hwachas are added to both BOOM tiles and to the Rocket tile.
 All with the same Hwacha parameters.

 Assigning Accelerators to Specific Tiles with MultiRoCC
 -------------------------------------------------------

-Located in ``generators/example/src/main/scala/ConfigMixins.scala`` is a Mixin that provides support for adding RoCC accelerators to specific tiles in your SoC.
+Located in ``generators/example/src/main/scala/ConfigMixins.scala`` is a mixin that provides support for adding RoCC accelerators to specific tiles in your SoC.
 Named ``MultiRoCCKey``, this key allows you to attach RoCC accelerators based on the ``hartId`` of the tile.
 For example, using this allows you to create a 8 tile system with a RoCC accelerator on only a subset of the tiles.
-An example is shown below with two BOOM cores, and one Rocket attached to a Hwacha.
+An example is shown below with two BOOM cores, and one Rocket tile with a Hwacha attached.

 .. code-block:: scala

-    class DualCoreBoomAndOneHwachaRocketConfig extends Config(
+    class DualBoomAndOneHwachaRocketConfig extends Config(
       new WithNormalBoomRocketTop ++
       new WithBootROM ++
       new WithMultiRoCC ++
-      new WithMultiRoCCHwacha(0) ++ // put Hwacha just on hart0 which was renumbered to Rocket new boom.system.WithRenumberHarts ++
+      new WithMultiRoCCHwacha(0) ++ // put Hwacha just on hart0 which was renumbered to Rocket new boom.system.WithRenumberHarts(rocketFirst = true) ++
       new hwacha.DefaultHwachaConfig ++
       new boom.common.WithRVC ++
       new boom.common.DefaultBoomConfig ++